micropython/micropython/docs/wipy/tutorial/intro.rst

 - When powering via ``3V3``:

-   **The input volatge must be exactly 3V3, ripple free and from a supply capable of sourcing at least 300mA of current**
+   **The input voltage must be exactly 3V3, ripple free and from a supply capable of sourcing at least 300mA of current**

 Performing firmware upgrades
 ----------------------------

-For detalied instructions see :ref:`OTA How-To <wipy_firmware_upgrade>`.
+For detailed instructions see :ref:`OTA How-To <wipy_firmware_upgrade>`.